-As time goes on and your tendonitis is hanging-on, the second biggest problem you'll face is the fact that the 'active healing' response (inflammation / swelling / increased blood flow) is now gone.
-Instead you're left with a chronic injury that has low levels of on-going inflammation, but not enough to fully heal you.
+As time goes on and your tendonitis persists, the second biggest problem you'll face is the fact that the 'active healing' response (inflammation / swelling / increased blood flow) is now gone.
+Instead you're left with a chronic injury that has low levels of on-going inflammation with a low rate of healing due to inadequate blood supply.

 Sometimes you'll feel a consistent dull pain or you'll have pain any time you use the area for any activity.

 Before we go further, it is important to understand that your body is capable of healing itself.
 This is why your physician will always try to opt for the conservative treatment first - usually, it works although it takes time to heal.
 Your blood flow carries oxygen and much needed nutrients to injured cells in the body while also flushing away toxins and waste at the same time.

 Simple conservative treatments start with a Cold Compress or Ice Pack and Deep Tissue Therapy T•Shellz Wrap® plus time to let your body heal.

 Over-Compensation Pain = Even More Pain Added to Your Life!